openstack/skyline-console/doc/source/user/network.rst

 #.
 In the :guilabel:`Create Port` dialog box, specify the following values.

-   :guilabel:`Name`: Specify name to identify the port.
+   :guilabel:`Port Name`: Specify name to identify the port.

    :guilabel:`Network`: Select a network attached to the port.